 How Much Protein

-How much protein do you need to gain lean muscle?
+How much protein do you need to gain muscle?

 The answer to this seemingly straightforward question is complicated to say the least.
 Think of asking 10 people what their favorite color is.
 You will probably get 10 different answers.